 - Make sure that Odin detects and recognize your mobile otherwise make sure you’ve installed Samsung USB drivers on your PC.

-- Click on the PDA or PA button and select the tar.md5 firmware file.
+- Click on the AP (older odin versions have PDA) button and select the tar.md5 firmware file.

 - Wait for Odin3 to check and verify the tar.md5 files.